matn7/CS-Notes/src/main/java/persistence/MYSQL.md

 ### Spatial Data Types

-- The Open Geospatial Consortium (OGC) is an international consortium of more then 250 companies, agencies, and universities participating in the development of publicly available conceptual solutions that can be useful with all kinds of applications that manage spatial data.
+- The Open Geospatial Consortium (OGC) is an international consortium of more than 250 companies, agencies, and universities participating in the development of publicly available conceptual solutions that can be useful with all kinds of applications that manage spatial data.
 - MySQL has features to support the storage and analysis of geographic features: